TomAston1996/qr-code-generator/README.md

 # ⛆ QR Code Generator (Work In Progress)

 QR Code Generator is a very simple app used to create custom QR code images from user-defined URLs.
-The next steps for the app is to create an API endpoint in AWS Lambda for generating the custom codes.

 ## 🧑‍💻 Tech Stack